jdi-docs/jdi-light/source/includes/documentation/_jdi_features.md

     > set SAUCE_USERNAME="username"
     > set SAUCE_ACCESS_KEY="accessKey"
 ```
-- To set an environment variables permanently in Windows, you must append it to the `PATH` variable.
+- To set an environment variable permanently in Windows, you must append it to the `PATH` variable.

 - Go to **Control Panel > System > Windows version > Advanced System Settings > Environment Variables > System
-  Variables > Edit > New**
+  Variables > Edit > New**.

-- Then set the "Name" and "Value" for each variable
+- Then set the "Name" and "Value" for each variable.

-3. Test the environment variables
+3. Test the environment variables:

    **Mac OSX:**